rackerlabs/technical-blog/_posts/2013-03-27-rackspace-service-registry-status-update-performance-and-reliability-improvements-new-features-and-more.markdown

 first-class namespaces feature which, among other things, makes organizing and retrieving a subset of configuration values easier and more efficient.

-## Folding Sessions into Services: a Simplification
+### Folding sessions into services: a simplification

 When we first released service into preview in November, it included a concept called a session.
 The whole idea behind the session concept was to allow users